What To Know About Allergy Shots For Dogs, According To A Vet

-That’s why some pet parents choose to get allergy shots for their dogs (aka allergen-specific immunotherapy).
-It’s literally the only drug-free method that reduces (or gets rid of) pet allergies for good — which means no more expensive prescriptions.
+That’s why some pet parents choose to get allergy shots, or immunotherapy, for their dogs.
+It’s literally the only drug-free method that reduces (or gets rid of) environmental pet allergies for good — which means no more expensive prescriptions.

 So, how does it work?

-The Dodo reached out to Dr. Lydia Harbour, a veterinary dermatology resident at Dermatology for Animals in Arizona, to find out everything a pet parent of a dog with allergies should know about immunotherapy.
+The Dodo reached out to Dr. Lydia Harbour, a veterinary dermatology resident at Dermatology for Animals in Arizona, to find out everything you need to know about allergy shots for dogs.

 How do allergy shots for dogs work?

-With allergy shots, your vet will test your dog first to find out what she’s allergic to, then create a serum based on her allergies that’s injected periodically so your dog is desensitized — and ideally no longer allergic — to the allergen.
+With allergy shots, your vet will test your dog first to find out what substances in her environment she’s allergic to, then create a formula based on her allergies.
+The formula’s injected periodically so your dog becomes desensitized — and ideally no longer allergic — to the allergens.

 “Allergen-specific immunotherapy (ASIT) works by giving the patient small doses of what he/she is allergic to,” Dr. Harbour said.
 “Over time, the immune system starts to change how it responds to the allergen and develops ‘tolerance.’”

 The amount of allergen in the shots is gradually increased so your pup slowly builds up a tolerance.

 When your dog first starts getting allergy shots, she might need them a few times a week, but eventually it’s possible that she’ll only need them around once or twice a month.

 “If it's working, this is typically continued long-term for maintenance,” Dr. Harbour said.
 “Sometimes we can decrease the frequency of injections.
 Typical frequency is every two to three weeks at a maintenance dose.”